Why do Babies Wake?

 Teething

-There isn't anything much cuter then those first baby teeth though so the sweet toothy smiles will be worth it!
+There isn't anything much cuter than those first baby teeth though, so the sweet toothy smiles will be worth it!

 Growth spurts

-Growth spurts are frequent and can commonly occur at several points in the first 12 months:
+Growth spurts are frequent in the first year and can commonly occur at several points:

 Increased motor development

-This is a fun one because although it's disruptive, it means some some new developmental milestones and memories are on the way!
-Rolling, crawling even waving have the ability to disrupt a baby’s sleep pattern because they either have increased movements that wake them up or they just want to show you these new found skills multiple times across the evening.
+This is a fun one because although it's disruptive, it means exciting new milestones are on the way!
+Rolling, crawling, pulling up, even waving can all disrupt your baby's sleep.
+Sometimes it's the increased physical movements waking them, and sometimes they just want to practise their new skills at 2am (thanks, baby).

 Your baby's current state of health

-It goes without saying that babies sleep (and unfortunately yours too) will generally go out the window when they are sick or colicky, Babies are prone to catching lots of simple illnesses because of the delicacy of their immune system and often they will find it harder to feed, settle and stay asleep when they are unwell.
+It goes without saying that sleep (yours and theirs) will generally go out the window when your baby is sick or colicky.
+Babies are prone to catching simple illnesses because their immune systems are still developing, and they often find it harder to feed, settle, and stay asleep when they're unwell.

-• Besides the common cold, ear infections are also common in babies and are made worse during sleep when pressure builds up due to mucus & other fluids gathering in the ear while lying down in a vertical position.
-These infections can develop on their own or as the result of a cold, & because sucking & swallowing cause pain, babies may also feed badly when they have ear infections which can have the knock-on effect of making them more likely to wake up from hunger during the night (even when they have started solids).
+• Besides the common cold, ear infections are also common in babies.
+They can be made worse during sleep when pressure builds up from mucus and fluids gathering in the ear while lying down.
+These infections can develop on their own or following a cold, and because sucking and swallowing cause pain, babies may feed less during the day and wake more at night from hunger as a result.

-If you are concerned about your baby or their feeding or sleeping patterns due to illness, check in with your health care professional.
+If you're concerned about your baby's feeding or sleep patterns due to illness, always check in with your healthcare professional.

 Key takeaways